Skip to contents

 )

 The example data for the sample output type has task ID variables "reference_date", "location", "horizon", "target", and "target_end_date".
-In this example, the samples capture dependence across different forecast "horizon"s.
-However, the samples do not capture dependence across different "reference_date"s, "location"s, or "target"s.
+In this example, the samples capture dependence across different forecast "horizon"s; however, the samples do not capture dependence across different "reference_date"s, "location"s, or "target"s.

 For example, a compound task could be predicting the number of weekly incident influenza hospitalizations ("target") in Massachusetts ("location") starting on November 19, 2022 ("reference_date").
 Here, "horizon" is not part of the compound task ID set, indicating that sample predictions made at each horizon depend on those for the other horizons within every compound task for the sample output type.
 Each sample can therefore be interpreted as a trajectory giving a possible path of hospitalizations over time.
+These three task id variables ("reference_date", "location", and "target") make up the compound task ID set that is specified in the call to linear_pool().

 hubExamples::forecast_outputs |>